 A couple weeks later we received another offer from a customer with one dog (9 lbs) and hooray, the board approved it.
 HOWEVER this offer was nearly $20,000 less than the offer from the family with the chocolate lab only a few weeks earlier.

 I admit, I am biased.
 I am a dog owner/lover and I want my clients to get the best possible price for their homes.
 I am also an advocate of responsible pet ownership and have lived in many condos with my dogs, big and small (the condos and the dogs).
 In this case I don’t feel the board was being reasonable and it not only cost my client nearly $20,000 but will also have an affect on the values in that townhouse complex moving forward.
 We obviously don’t know what the full story is; maybe one member of the board had a bad experience with a dog or maybe just lack of education about condo living but if I was an owner in the complex I would be pretty frustrated that the condo board saw it fit to unnecessarily restrict pets and in turn hurt the value of my home/investment.

 My takeaways from this sale:

 1. If you serve in a condo board and receive an application for a pet please keep in mind that the way the application is handled can effect the complex as a whole.
 If you are unsure about approving an application do a bit more homework: ask for references, meet the dog/buyers in person

-2. Every decision a board makes can have a much larger effect on the building/complex as a whole.
+2. Every decision a board makes can have a much larger affect on the building/complex as a whole.

 3. As a buyer do your homework on the way a condo building/complex is being run.
 More and more young people want to have pets and if a condo board isn't allowing pets it will affect your resale potential (even if you don't plan on having a pet yourself).